bmanville3/powerstats/README.md

 ### The Main File
 [`powerstats/src/main.py`](./src/main.py) is the main runner for this project and has a CLI explaining components of the project.
 Please resort to it for running all analyses (run `python -m src.main --help` from `powerstats/` for help).

+### The GUI
+[`powerstats/src/gui.py`](./src/gui.py) will run a GUI to input user data into.
+The GUI is easy to use and self documenting.
+Simply enter each result from a user as the fields request, select which model to use, and click the "Calculate" button.
+This will run the inputted data through the selected model and output a probability from 0 to 1 of the user using drugs.

+Note: A date is asked to be inputted with each result, but the date itself does not matter as long as they give the correct ordering of results.
+That is, if Y happened before X, then it should be date(Y) is before date(X) but it does not matter exactly what date(Y) or date(X) is.

 ### Getting the dataset
 The dataset can be found at [https://openpowerlifting.gitlab.io/opl-csv/](https://openpowerlifting.gitlab.io/opl-csv/).
 For more information, see [`powerstats/data/README.md`](./data/README.md).
 For more links, see [`powerstats/data/raw/additional_links.md`](./data/raw/additional_links.md).